MihailoMartinovic/SAVIC/docs/02-structure-git.rst

 | │   ├──    ├──     └── 'xgbr_cb_c1_b1.png'

 **00_SAVIC...
-Notebooks** - The functions explained in the documentation given in the Jupyter Notebook format from which can be run separately.
+Notebooks** - The functions explained in this documentation given in the Jupyter Notebook format from which can be run separately.

 **00_SAVIC_tutorial...
 Notebooks** - 00_SAVIC...
 Notebooks with added detailled explanation for every step.

-**readme.md** - GitHub required readme file.
+**readme.md** - *GitHub* required readme file.

 **tutorial** folder - the file with examples and the detailed pdf readme file.